 Optimize your Homepage for your main keyword

 Homepage SEO is very important.
-Search engines start the crawling process from the homepage and follow up any links from there.
+Search engines start the crawling process from the homepage and follow up on any links from there.

 When it comes to keyword optimization, you should optimize your homepage for your main head keywords (even if their keyword difficulty is very high).